descholar-ceo/boiler/README.md

 1. jdbcmysql, jdbcsqlite3, jdbcpostgresql,: are for use with [JRuby](https://www.jruby.org/) only

 ## Installation
-- [Click here](https://github.com/descholar-ceo/boiler/releases/tag/v1.0.0-beta.3) and download a zip file
+- [Click here](https://github.com/descholar-ceo/boiler/releases/tag/v1.0.0) and download a zip file
-- Extract it
+- Extract it wherever you wish
 - Open terminal in the extracted folder, and run `./install.sh`
 - Close your current terminal and open another one and run `boiler` ===> there you go!